School Board Policy 525 -

 C. The school district will act promptly to investigate all acts of violence and all formal or informal complaints of violence, and take appropriate disciplinary action against any student or staff member who is found to have violated this policy or any related policy.

-E. The consequences set forth in the school hazing policy (Policy 526) will be imposed upon any student or staff member who commits an act against a student or staff member, or coerces a student or staff member into committing an act, that creates a substantial risk of harm to a person in order for the student to be initiated into or affiliated with an organization, or for any other purpose.
+E. The consequences set forth in the school hazing policy (Policy 526) will be imposed upon any student or staff member who commits an act against a student, or coerces a student into committing an act, that creates a substantial risk of harm to a person in order for the student to be initiated into or affiliated with an organization, or for any other purpose.

 G. Students with disabilities may be expelled for behavior unrelated to their disabilities, subject to the procedural safeguards required by the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act of 1973, and the Pupil Fair Dismissal Act.

-H. Procedures will be developed for the referral of any person in violation of this policy or the weapons policy to the local law enforcement agency in accordance with Minn.
-Stat.
-121A.05.
+H. Procedures will be developed for the referral of any person in violation of this policy or the weapons policy to the local law enforcement agency in accordance with Minnesota Statutes, section 121A.05.

 IV.
 Prevention Strategies

 The school district has adopted and will implement prevention strategies to promote safe and secure learning environments, to diminish violence in our schools, and to aid in the protection of children whose health or welfare may be jeopardized through acts of violence.